-The vast majority of my style consult clients have great clothes and fabulous ideas for outfit assembly.
-The vast majority of my style consult clients also struggle with jewelry and accessories.
-I’ve had so many of them say, “Oh, I don’t really wear jewelry.
+The vast majority of my style consult clients had great clothes and fabulous ideas for outfit assembly.
+The vast majority of my style consult clients also struggled with jewelry and accessories.
+I heard so many of them say, “Oh, I don’t really wear jewelry.
 I don’t even own any!”
 Only to haul out unworn and forgotten stashes of necklaces, bangles, and earrings.
-Others say, “I love scarves on other people, but just can’t figure them out for me.”
-A few scarf tie tutorials later, and they’re back in the game.
-I spend a lot of time illustrating how jewelry and accessories make outfits feel more complete, finished, and polished.
-And then I try to reinforce the importance of incorporating them into daily dressing rituals.
+Others said, “I love scarves on other people, but just can’t figure them out for me.”
+A few scarf tie tutorials later, and they were back in the game.
+I spent a lot of time illustrating how jewelry and accessories make outfits feel more complete, finished, and polished.
+And then I tried to reinforce the importance of incorporating them into daily dressing rituals.

 But if you’ve never been big into jewels and accessories, how do you begin working them into your outfits?
 How can you train yourself to accessorize?

 Start with jewelry.
 Even if you don’t think you have any, you probably do.
 Check your stores and see what you can find.
 Even a simple chain necklace or pair of hoop earrings can change the feeling of an outfit.
 Really!
 If you’ve worn the same studs every day for years or never bother with bracelets, set a schedule: Incorporate jewelry into your outfits on Tuesdays and Thursdays to start.
 If your wrists are bare, try to slip on a bracelet or watch.
 If you’ve got an open neckline, try a necklace.
 Keep it up for a few weeks.
 Once you’re in the habit, add a few more days or switch to Monday, Wednesday, and Friday.
 Soon, your eye will begin to see jewelry-shaped spaces in your outfits and long to fill them!